Skip to Content Facebook Feature Image

 But if they're not and the new map goes forward, the Aug.
 11 special primary will decide which nominees will appear on ballots in November.

-“I’m totally against them changing maps," he said as he walked up to his polling place in Tuskegee.
-"It’s diluting the Black vote.”
+“I’m totally against them changing maps,” Lee said while walking up to his 2nd Congressional District polling place in Tuskegee.
+“It’s diluting the Black vote.”

-Former Alabama Supreme Court Justice Jay Mitchell, Blount County District Attorney Pamela Casey and Katherine Robertson, chief counsel for Attorney General Steve Marshall, are battling for the Republican nomination.
-Robertson and Mitchell have traded a series of barbs and accusations.
+Former Alabama Supreme Court Justice Jay Mitchell and Katherine Robertson, the chief counsel for Attorney General Steve Marshall, have advanced to a runoff for the Republican nomination for attorney general.

 FILE - Republican candidate for U.S. Senate, Jared Hudson poses for a for a photo during the Stars of the State luncheon sponsored by the Wiregrass Republican Women, May 7, 2026, in Enterprise, Ala.
 (AP Photo/Mike Stewart, File)